Yes, America's Anchorman is away, and this is your undocumented anchorman, Mark Stein, filling in, living in the shadows and loving it.

 They understood they were under the scrutiny.

-Now this is this is a revenue collection agency.
+Now, this is a revenue collection agency.

-These are guys with green eye shades.
+These are guys with green eyeshades.

-They're bu they're government bureaucrats.
+They're government bureaucrats.

 You should not be fearful of government bureaucrats.

-Uh and one of the reasons people are fearful about them, of course, is that as with the Gibson guitars thing.
+And one of the reasons people are fearful about them, of course, is that as with the Gibson guitars thing.

 And there's basically this wood comes from Madagascar and India.

-Now uh the government of Madagascar, they had paperwork from the government of Madagascar saying all this wood is compliant with the laws of Madagascar, they haven't broken any laws here, this wood is good to go.
+Now, the government of Madagascar, they had paperwork from the government of Madagascar saying all this wood is compliant with the laws of Madagascar.

 So they send a SWAT team in to storm the Gibson guitars factory.